 Our results of operations could be adversely affected by general conditions in the U.S. and global economies, the U.S. and global financial markets and adverse macroeconomic and geopolitical developments.
-U.S. and global market and economic conditions have been, and continue to be, disrupted and volatile due to many factors, including the recent COVID-19 pandemic, material shortages and related supply chain challenges, recent and potential future bank failures, geopolitical developments such as the conflict between Ukraine and Russia, and higher inflation rates and the responses by central banking authorities to control such inflation, among others.
+U.S. and global market and economic conditions have been, and continue to be, disrupted and volatile due to many factors, including the recent COVID-19 pandemic, material shortages and related supply chain challenges, recent and potential future bank failures, geopolitical developments such as the conflict between Ukraine and Russia or the recent state of war between Israel and Hamas and the related risk of a larger regional conflict, and higher inflation rates and the responses by central banking authorities to control such inflation, among others.
 General business and economic conditions that could affect business, financial condition or results of operations include fluctuations in economic growth, debt and equity capital markets, liquidity of the global financial markets, the availability and cost of credit, investor and consumer confidence, and the strength of the economies in which we, our collaborators, our manufacturers and our suppliers operate.